 OGSA-compliant Grid systems provide a rich set of functionalities such as dynamic resource allocation, provisioning, service level management, and automation of administrative tasks, as shown in OGSA [OGSA doc].
 In order to utilize these functionalities in executing applications on Grid systems, applications require certain preparation.
-That is, developers of Grid applications need develop various components including, but not limited to, deployment procedure scripts, requirement descriptions on resources, and policy rules, which are all handled by OGSA services, as well as program binaries, initial data, and configuration information, which are commonly necessary for application execution.
+That is, developers of Grid applications need to develop various components, including but not limited to deployment procedure scripts, requirement descriptions on resources, and so on, which are all handled by OGSA services, as well as program binaries, initial data, and configuration information, which are commonly necessary for application.

-In this document, we use the term a Grid Application, or simply an application, to refer an application executable on Grid systems.
-And we use the term Application Contents for a set of information which collectively makes the application deployable and runnable on Grid systems, then optionally helps system do provisioning autonomously.
+In this document, we use the term a Grid Application, or simply an application, to refer to an application executable on Grid systems.
+And we use the term Application Contents for a set of information which collectively makes the application deployable and runnable on Grid systems, and also optionally helps system do provisioning autonomously.
 The Application Contents don't include information updated by a job instance and information describing a status of a job instance.
-In any way, ACS doesn't interpret or execute information in the contents; rather it just manages them for use by other OGSA services.
+It should be noted that Application Contents Service (ACS) doesn't interpret or execute information in the contents; rather it just manages them for use by other OGSA services.